kanehekili/MicroDVBRecorder/README.md

 WebServer
 ---------
 As frontend a Webserver must be startet, using the "startWebServer.sh"
+<br>It starts with User Test Passwd Test on port 8080.
+Authentication will not be required, if the web server is called from the local network.
 <br>Enter the follwing URL in your favourite browser (no- not IE ):
 <br>ipaddress:8080/
 <br>You should see the channels as well as the program list

-##GTK GUI
+##GTK GUI (not working with python 3 anymore -deprecated)
 You may use a GTK application instead of the webserver.
 A desktop file can be found in the "mdvbrec.tar".
 Copy it to .local/share/applications.

 MDVBREC Interface
 -----------------
+* Antenna:      Open/Collapse the channel pane (More space on mobile use)
 * Green Arrows: Move up and down one day
 * Magn.
 Glas:   Search a title on any channel
 * Filter:       If a title has been selected, shows all other of that channel (if they exist)
 * Book:         The log file
-* Film clip?:   Lists all entered recordings.
+* Film clip:    Lists all entered recordings.
 Select one recording to change the prerun/postrun minutes
-* Robo:         By dragging a progamm info onot the Robo icon it will record that titel whenever it is encountered in the future.
+* Robo:         By dragging a progamm info onto the Robo icon it will record that titel whenever it is encountered in the future.
 Note that the titel must reappear at the same hour...

 ###Recording
 Double click on a programm item will put it in the record queue.
 An icon might show that this timeslot is already taken.